0x4248/notebook/source/content/01 Areas/Computer Science/2 Systems software/7/Functions of an Operating System.md

 4. ISR Execution
     - The processor transfers control to the ISR and executes the routine to handle the interrupt.
 5. Interrupt Exit
     - After the interrupt has been handled the processor restores the registers and continues executing the program.z
 ### Processor scheduling
 In order for computers to run multiple tasks at once there needs to be scheduling.
 Scheduling allows for the CPU to allocate processing time to each process.
+There are different types of scheduling algorithms:
+#### Preemptive
+Preemptive scheduling is when jobs are activity made to start and stop the operating system.

+Examples:
+- First come first serve
+- Round robin
+#### Non-preemptive
+Non-preemptive scheduling is when jobs is started it is left alone until it is completed.

+Examples:
+- Shortest job first
+- Priority scheduling
 #### Round robin
 In a round robin system process are on a first in first out basis.
 Each process takes its turn.
 #### First come first serve